Public Show Schedule 2019

 If you are interested in scheduling a private show for your school or social group then please call the ISU Physics Department and Planetarium at (309) 438-2496 on Tuesday through Friday, during regular business hours!

 The white-domed Illinois State University Planetarium is located at the east end of Felmley Hall of Science, on the corner of College Avenue and School Street in Normal.
 See map below.

 Inexpensive parking for the ISU Planetarium's daytime weekday public-programs is available in the ISU visitor lot, located on Locus Street.
-Free parking for the evening public programs is available a short distance from the Planetarium in University parking lot F-67 (red tag), located on the east side of School Street.
+Free parking for the evening and weekend public programs is available a short distance from the Planetarium in University parking lot F-67 (red tag), located on the east side of School Street.
 Please see the map below for the location of the F-67.

 Use your "BACK" key to return to the ISU Planetarium Home Page